Non-archimedean topological monoids: Introduction

 One may expect that several naturally defined monoids in NA functional analysis are NA (see, among others, Proposition \ref{p:NAvalued}).
 Among the technical tools we use in the present paper are the Stone and Pontryagin dualities (Section \ref{s:dualities} and, in particular, Theorem \ref{p:anti-iso}).
 Also the factorization Theorem \ref{t:G-SklyarenkoSEMmetr} for monoid actions provides an important technical tool.

-Interesting additional source of NA monoids is the right (or, left) completion of NA groups.
-According to Proposition \ref{p:r-compl} if $G$ is an NA group, then the right completion $\widehat{G}^r$ is an l-NA monoid and the left completion $\widehat{G}^l$ is an r-NA monoid.
+Interesting additional source of NA monoids is the left (or, right) completion of NA groups.
+According to Proposition \ref{p:r-compl} if $G$ is an NA group, then the left completion $\widehat{G}^l$ is an r-NA monoid and the right completion $\widehat{G}^r$ is an l-NA monoid.
+Recall that the topological monoids $\widehat{G}^l$ are important objects in the K-P-T theory \cite{KPT}; namely, they provide a useful tool understanding the \textit{oscillation stability}.
+We refer to \cite{Pe-nbook} and \cite{KPT} for more details.

-Recall that for every infinite cardinal $\kappa$ the symmetric group $S_D$ is universal for NA groups with weight $w(G) \leq |D|=\kappa$.
+As usual, by the symmetric group $S_D$ we mean the group of all permutations of a set $D$ with the pointwise topology (inherited from $D^D$).
+Recall that $S_D$ is universal for NA groups with weight $w(G) \leq |D|$ (see, for example, \cite{MS1}).
 For example, the Polish group $S_{\N}$ is universal for all second countable (Polish) NA groups.
-The same is true for the Polish group $H(2^{\omega})$ (homeomorphism group of the Cantor cube $2^{\omega}$), \cite{MeSc01}.
+The same is true for the Polish group $\Homeo(2^{\omega})$ (homeomorphism group of the Cantor cube $2^{\omega}$), \cite{MeSc01}.

 We show that similar results hold for NA monoids.
-More precisely, we prove the following result in Theorem \ref{c:universal} and Theorem \ref{c:CANTOR}.
+More precisely, we prove the following results in Theorem \ref{c:universal} and Theorem \ref{c:CANTOR}.

-\begin{thm} (Universal NA monoids and universal actions) \begin{enumerate} \item The Polish monoid $\N^{\N}$ is a universal separable metrizable r-NA monoid.
+\begin{thm} (Universal NA monoids) \begin{enumerate} \item The Polish monoid $\N^{\N}$ is a universal separable metrizable r-NA monoid.
 More generally, $\kappa^{\kappa}$ is a universal r-NA monoid of weight $\kappa$ for every infinite cardinal $\kappa$. \item The Polish monoid $C(2^{\omega},2^{\omega})$ is universal for separable metrizable l-NA monoids. \end{enumerate} \end{thm}

 Moreover, the action of $C(2^{\omega},2^{\omega})$ on $2^{\omega}$ is universal in the class of all actions $S \times Y \to Y$, where $Y$ is a metrizable Stone space and $S$ is a topological submonoid of $C(Y,Y)$.